 This is the Worship area where we add to our class worship book each week and make time to stop and think about the values we have been taught in R.E. or in general class discussion times.

 The Role play area is always a favourite, and changes with the change of topics.
-We have story baskets based on the topics around the classroom.
+We have story baskets based on the topics around the classroom and a dressing up stand to fit the topic.

 Here we have the indoor and the outdoor Maths area where children can come to find out about numbers, shape and counting.